Science, Mathematics, and Engineering Scholarships

-Students who have been admitted to the University of St. Thomas and met the scholarship eligibility requirements listed above will be invited to submit an online scholarship application and essay.
+Students who have been admitted to the University of St. Thomas and meet the scholarship eligibility requirements listed above can apply online here.

 Please note, you will be asked to complete the information below when applying for the Science, Mathematics and Engineering Scholarship.

 - List all science and mathematics courses, not listed on your current transcript, that you will complete before you graduate from high school

 - List three extracurricular activities you have participated while in high school

 - Provide a one page, single spaced, 11 point font, essay with 1 inch margins (max. word count 800) discussing your plans in science, mathematics or engineering, and explain how an education at St. Thomas will contribute to them.
 You may include any research or special projects in which you have been involved.

 - The name, email address, and discipline of a teacher who would provide a letter of recommendation for you if you are selected as a finalist

 Please compile your materials before entering the application site as it does not allow you to save an incomplete application.

 Scholarship Day at the University of St. Thomas

 Selected applicants and their parents will be invited to the University of St. Thomas on Scholarship Day, Saturday, Jan.
 24, 2015, to tour the campus, visit the Frey Science and Engineering Center, meet faculty and staff and take tests in mathematics and the natural sciences